kumaran-R/Bank-Marketing-Analysis/README.md

 ### Job distribution

-Here we analyze the job distribution with categorical values and sorted by success percentage in decending order
+Here we analyze the job distribution with categorical values and sort them by success percentage in decending order.

 ```python